-Cheating, Fabrication, Plagiarism and/or Dishonesty:
+Cheating, Fabrication, Plagiarism, and/or Dishonesty:

-First Offense: Any student in the School of Health Sciences involved in an initial act of Academic Misconduct - Cheating, Fabrication, Plagiarism and/or Dishonesty will receive a Zero (0) or Unsatisfactory (U) on the particular assignment and may receive a Zero (0) or Unsatisfactory (U) in the course, at the discretion of the Associate Dean.
+First Offense: Any student in the School of Health Sciences involved in an initial act of academic misconduct - cheating, fabrication, plagiarism, and/or dishonesty will receive a Zero (0) or Unsatisfactory (U) on the particular assignment and may receive a Zero (0) or Unsatisfactory (U) in the course, at the discretion of the Associate Dean.

-Second Offense: Any student in the School of Health Sciences involved in a second act of Academic Misconduct -Cheating, Fabrication, Plagiarism and/or Dishonesty will receive a Zero (0) or Unsatisfactory (U) on the particular assignment and may receive a Zero (0) or Unsatisfactory (U) in the course and the Associate Dean will recommend to the BCIT Vice-President, Education and/or President, expulsion from the program.
+Second Offense: Any student in the School of Health Sciences involved in a second act of academic misconduct - cheating, fabrication, plagiarism, and/or dishonesty will receive a Zero (0) or Unsatisfactory (U) on the particular assignment and may receive a Zero (0) or Unsatisfactory (U) in the course, and the Associate Dean will recommend to the BCIT Vice-President, Education and/or President, that the student be expelled from the program.